 The good news is, it made it!
 I have a full grown parsley plant I can pick from even if nothing else is growing!
 Who knew?

-But I felt adding a garden label to my (one) parsley plant would be rather charming… so I did one better and whipped up a couple of new stencils so plant label making could be much easier for all!
+But I felt adding a garden label to my (one) parsley plant would be rather charming… so I did one better and whipped up a couple of new stencils so plant label making could be much easier for all offering a kit to customize more creative ideas!

-So if you’ve ever dreamed of creating your own DIY garden labels with your favorite herbs or vegetable names, this way may be right up your alley…
+So if you’ve ever dreamed of creating your own pretty DIY garden labels with your favorite herbs or vegetable names, here’s a couple of fun tutorials on how to do it!

-There’s a choice of herbs or vegetables, and each sheet even has a row of borders and leaves so you can customize your garden labels!
+There’s a choice of common names of herbs or vegetables, and each sheet even has a row of borders and leaves so you can decorate your garden markers!
 Fun, right?!

-Here’s the coolest part… the .8″ high words will fit beautifully on 1.5″ cedar strips, along with plenty of peek holes through the stencil so you can easily align each word on thin strips!
+Here’s the coolest part… the .8″ high words are designed to fit on 1.5″ cedar strips, along with plenty of peek holes through the stencil so positioning the stencil perfectly is effortless.

 This post contains some Amazon affiliate links in which I earn a small percentage from qualifying purchases through these links, at no extra cost to you.
 Thank-you for helping to support my blog!